 Antenna quality and signal strength can make a big difference in your data speeds.

 But wait!
 There’s more!
-I’ve spent a lot of time talking about the wifi features of the ConnecT, but what makes this model really different is the built in 4G LTE modem.
+I’ve spent a lot of time talking about the wifi features of the ConnecT, but what makes this model really different is the built-in 4G LTE modem.
 Again, using a browser window to connect the router you can switch the ConnecT to attach itself to a cellular network.
 Winegard uses a top national carrier with uniformly good coverage for this service.
-It works very smoothly and especially along Interstate highways, this is a great way to stay connected to the net while in motion (for a passenger, of course).
+It works very smoothly.
+Especially along Interstate highways, this is a great way to stay connected to the net while in motion (for a passenger, of course).

 If you’re a full-timer or power road warrior, the cell feature isn’t probably for you as you most likely have a robust data plan and a separate mi-fi hotspot.
 However, what the ConnecT is perfect for is the seasonal traveler who wants the broader (and often faster) benefit of cellular data service.
 You simply can buy a bucket of data from 1GB up to 20 GB through Winegard ($20-$150).
 The beauty of this is there’s no contract, activation fee, or monthly bill.
 While the cost of data is higher than having a larger data plan for your phone, it really can cost less if you simply want some degree of data service for a big trip or small ones throughout the year.
 And with the two optimized antennas on the roof, you’ll also get a much better data signal than you will through your phone.